thaabomb/gift-tracking/second-born.md

+# 2026 Xmas
+- Weston wants a big box of snacks

 # 2026 Birthday
 - Not having to read on the night of their birthday
 - Getting to pick the movie on Movie Night the Friday of their birthday week